-I'm a MS/BS student at Stanford with a concentration in machine learning and a minor in creative writing.
-I'm interested in shaping datasets to make machine deep learning more accesible in domains like computer vision and medical imaging.
+I'm a graduate student at Stanford with a concentration in machine learning and a minor in creative writing.
+I'm interested in shaping datasets to make deep learning more accesible to domain experts in fields like medical imaging.

 Using weak-supervision, we learn probabilistic training labels for aortic valve MRIs.